 For testing at 1 GHz and above, place the antenna in a number of positions such that the entire width of each EUT enclosure and the first 7 cm of cables and leads interfacing with the EUT enclosure are within the 3 dB beamwidth of the antenna.

 ECSS-E-ST-20-07_0080223

-For testing EUT, the placement of electric field sensors shall be maintained s specified in 5.4.11.3d.1.
+For testing the EUT, the placement of electric field sensors shall be maintained s specified in 5.4.11.3d.1.